Poets&Quants Top Business Schools

 *** Please note that these statistics are provided for the business school major only whenever possible.
 If a school does not track these statistics separately, then the university-wide statistics are provided.

-Mendoza College of Business at the University of Notre Dame has bounced around in our ranking of the best undergraduate business programs, but it has always finished within the top 10, very much solidifying itself as one of the premier undergraduate schools.
-Mendoza ranks No. 5 in the 2023 ranking, rising three spots from 2022.
-It also ranked No. 5 in 2019, No. 6 in 2020, and No. 7 in 2021.
+The Mendoza College of Business at the University of Notre Dame has fluctuated in our rankings of the best undergraduate business programs, but they have always finished within the top 10 – solidifying themselves as one of the premier undergraduate schools.
+Mendoza ranked No. 7 in this year’s 2023 rankings, down just two places from last year’s No. 5.
+Of the three methodological categories, they placed best in Admissions, landing at No. 5.

-While Mendoza’s employment and internship outcomes dipped slightly this year, they’re still impressive A solid 92% of the Class of 2022 secured a at least one business-focused internship before graduation (down from 93%), and 97.34% landed a full-time job after graduation (down from 98.94% for the Class of 2021.)
+Mendoza’s employment and internship outcomes rose slightly this year.
+A solid 93% of the Class of 2023 secured at least one business-focused internship before graduation, up from last year’s 92%, and 97.98% of the Class of 2023 landed a full-time job after graduation – nearly the same as last year’s 97.34%.
+As far as earnings go, the Class of 2023 reported earning an average of $87,000.

-The acceptance rate this year at Mendoza was 13.66%, more selective than the last two years.
-It accepted 15.10% in 2022 and 19.78% in 2021.
-This makes Mendoza more competitive than the B-school’s fellow in-state rival programs like Indiana University’s Kelley School (which accepted 39.71% of applicants) and Purdue’s Krannert School (17.5%) Additionally, the average SAT score at Mendoza was 1466, up from last year’s 1460.
+Over the years, their acceptance rates have become more selective.
+This year’s incoming class had a 12% acceptance rate – slightly more selective than last year’s 13.66%.
+This makes Mendoza more competitive than the B-school’s fellow in-state rival programs like Indiana University’s Kelley School (which accepted 34.83% of applicants) and Purdue Daniels (19%).
+Additionally, the average SAT score at Mendoza for the most recent incoming class was 1456, down slightly from last year’s average of 1466.

 As it advertises on its website, Mendoza states, “This is not an era for business as usual.
 Too much is at stake—in our world, in our workplaces, in our communities.
 This is an era for virtuous individuals, with diverse interests and uncommon potential, to lead human enterprises forward.
 And this is an era for a business degree that gives those purpose-driven leaders the tools to connect their gifts to a better future for all.”